hythamsa/Arista/README.md

 Just a stupid little script testing out non-verification of ssl self-signed certs

 # sh-error_counters.py (Python 2.7.x)
 Retrieves (in/out)put error counters for a single interface, or multiple interfaces on a single switch or multiple switches.
-Output is directly to terminal for now.
+Supports output to both CSV and Terminal.
+If "-c" flag is NOT specified, the script will default to terminal output.
+If "-c" flag is used, an argument is required for file naming

 Usage for single interface, single switch:
 - ./sh-error_counters.py -u admin -p admin -m http -s leaf1 -i Ethernet49/1